|

 back to top

-a liver transplant?
+What is a liver transplant?

 A liver transplant is the replacement of the patient liver with one that has